An Overtaking Trajectory Planning Framework Based on Spatio-temporal Topology and Reachable Set Analysis Ensuring Time

-To address this issue, we propose a trajectory generation method based on the reachable set of vehicles, efficiently producing trajectories while ensuring their control feasibility.
-Specifically, it uses the initial paths provided by the upper-layer search as the reference trajectories.
+To address this issue, we propose a trajectory generation method based on the reachable set of vehicles, efficiently producing trajectories while ensuring their kinematic feasibility. \revmwl{Theoretically, restricting trajectories within the forward reachable set inherently satisfies kinematic constraints, as it is computed subject to the vehicle's differential equations and input bounds \cite{althoff2014online}.
+Bounding state evolution within this Hamilton-Jacobi reachable tube implicitly enforces nonlinear constraints and precludes unexecutable motions \cite{bansal2017hamilton}.
+Consequently, leveraging these sets naturally enforces dynamic validity, eliminating the need for post-hoc trajectory smoothing \cite{ding2019safe}.} Specifically, it uses the initial paths provided by the upper-layer search as the reference trajectories.
 Multiple initial solutions from distinct topologies help prevent getting stuck in local optima, thereby enhancing the overall solution quality.
 Then, it generates a cluster of candidate trajectories in parallel.
-Finally, it evaluates the control feasibility of these trajectories using the reachable set method and selects the optimal one as the overtaking trajectory.
+Finally, it evaluates the kinematic feasibility of these trajectories using the reachable set method and selects the optimal one as the overtaking trajectory.
 The key insight of this method is that it decouples trajectory generation from the vehicle model constraints by leveraging the reachable set method.
-The advantage of this approach is that it avoids the need to solve massive optimization problems, thereby enhancing the efficiency of trajectory optimization while ensuring the control feasibility of the planned trajectories.
+The advantage of this approach is that it avoids the need to solve massive optimization problems, thereby enhancing the efficiency of trajectory optimization while ensuring the kinematic feasibility of the planned trajectories.